tekesineren/university-match-ai/README.md

 ---

 **Note**: This tool is for informational purposes only.
 Always verify requirements directly with universities.
 Results are based on algorithmic matching and should be used as a starting point for your research.
 Admission decisions are made by universities and are subject to their individual policies and evaluation criteria.

+---

+## 🆘 Troubleshooting

+If you encounter issues, especially with CV upload (403 errors), please check the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) guide for detailed solutions.

+Common issues:
+- **403 Error**: Backend not running or CORS configuration issue
+- **CV Upload Failed**: Check backend is running on port 5000
+- **Rate Limit**: Free tier has limits (5 requests/day, 1 CV analysis/month)

+For detailed troubleshooting steps, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md).